 We’re continuing in our thought process for our “6 Components Sport Performance” with our third component we’d like to address: Skill Proficiency (here’s components I. Aerobic Conditioning & II.
 Muscular Stability in case you missed those).

 All sports, activities, and human movements are learned skills.
 As newborn babies, we are capable of only laying in one spot, with minimal skill to move.
-As humans grow and develop, we quickly gain strength and learn new physical skills, from supporting our own head, to sitting, to crawling, to squatting to standing and finally walking.
-From there the pace at which we learn new skills occurs rapidly and seemingly with minimal effort.
+As humans grow and develop, we quickly gain strength and learn new physical skills.
+From supporting our own head, to sitting, to crawling, to squatting to standing and finally walking.
+Then the pace at which we learn new skills occurs rapidly and seemingly with minimal effort.
 We begin to learn more complicated, although still basic skills like running, jumping, skipping, throwing and catching a ball, and riding a bicycle.

 While an athlete’s Vo2 Max is certainly an important value, another equally important (if not possibly more so) is the measure of an athlete’s efficiency.

-We do all the training we do to maximize our endurance, strength and speed to achieve the highest Vo2 Max possible, but if we neglect the skill proficiency piece of the puzzle, we are limiting the percentage of the trained Vo2 Max we can tap into.
+We do all the training we do to maximize our endurance, strength, and speed to achieve the highest Vo2 Max possible.
+However, if we neglect the skill proficiency piece of the puzzle we are limiting the percentage of the trained Vo2 Max we can utilize.
 On race day, it eventually all comes down to minimizing the the amount of energy wasted that leads to fatigue that slows us down.
-Look at the elite fields at any high level endurance event and the abilities of the top level athletes are very similar; they all have similar Vo2 Max values and they all train and race at near similar speeds.
+Look at the elite fields at any high level endurance event and the abilities of the top level athletes are very similar.
+They all have similar Vo2 Max values and they all train and race at near similar speeds.

+The athletes that cross the finish lines first are not always the fastest athletes in the race.
+Rather, they are usually the athletes that slow down the least.
 They are the athletes who waste the least amount of energy and are the most efficient.
 Improving one’s skill and technique equates to less wasted energy, higher efficiency and faster race times.